 To be used only when there are more applications for places than there are places available.

 A child whose Education, Health and Care Plan names the school will be admitted without regard for these criteria.

-- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to children based on their exceptional medical or social needs or those of their parents. - 3.
-Priority will next be given to children who are Baptised Catholic.8 - 4.
-Priority will next be given to children who are siblings of pupils on roll at this school. - 5.
-Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church or whose membership is evidenced by a minister of religion. - 6.
-Priority will next be given to children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
-Priority will next be given to other children.
+- 1. Looked after children1 and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order2 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
+Priority will next be given to children based on their exceptional medical or social needs or those of their parents.3 - 3.
+Priority will next be given to children who are Baptised Catholic.4 - 4.
+Priority will next be given to children who regularly attend5 a Catholic church but are not Baptised Catholic. - 5.
+Priority will next be given to children who are siblings6 of pupils on roll at this school. - 6.
+Priority will next be given to children who are members of other Christian denominations, who

-These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+1 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.